jerbaroo/database-generic/README.md

 ## Introduction

-Explanation of the tagline:
+This library provides a database-agnostic interface to generically persisted data.

+Explanation:
 - Database-agnostic: this library exports a typeclass called `MonadDb` for communicating with a database of your choice, so you will need to write an `instance MonadDb MyApp` to specify how to communicate with your database.
 We provide an example for Postgres in the [tutorial](tutorial/tutorial/Main.hs).
-- Generically persisted data: it is easy to derive all the necessary instances for your data types in one line.
-This will allow `MonadDb` to read/write instances of your data types to/from your database.
+- Generically persisted data: it is easy to derive all the necessary instances for your data types in one line of code.
+These instances will allow `MonadDb` to read/write your data to/from your database.

 Two important features of this library:
 - **Server for free**: merely provide an instance of `MonadDb` so the server